kartikeytewari/Color-Ninja/README.md

 The place to become the next Color Ninja

 Amid the pandemic of coronavirus-19, here's a fun game for you.
 This is the Color Ninja game, for the bored folks.
 The game will give you percentage values each of red, green and blue pigments.
 When you add these pigments a color will be made.
 It is one of the colors that you see in the tiles.
 Choose it in as less choice as you can, and you get a score.
 The player with the highest score wins the game.
 Feel free to ping me for any bugs or suggestion on features! <br>
 To generate random numbers based on vicinity of each other, a algorithm is made.
 For easy level the field from which the color is choosen is total color palatte.
 In medium and hard level, the colors choosen and consequitevely similar to each other.
-As the background of the ap is black, care is taken of contrasts, so colors are visible properly.
+As the background of the app is black, care is taken of contrasts, so colors are visible properly.

 <hr>